Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 Dogwood Tattoo Design Options

-- Since the dogwood flower is associated to Christianity, it might be designed with a variety of Christian symbols and elements like the cross, Jesus, praying hands, a rosary, Bible quotes, angels, or cherubs.
+- Since the dogwood flower is associated with Christianity, it might be designed with a variety of Christian symbols and elements like the cross, Jesus, praying hands, a rosary, Bible quotes, angels, or cherubs.

 - One great design pairing is the dove, especially if you are trying to stick with symbols of Christianity.
 The dove can represent faith, love, and hope.